HornetMM-Team/HornetMM/README.md

 >[!IMPORTANT]
 >I reccommend running ```pip install uv``` beacuase UV was made in Rust. so its alot faster. only bad thing is you have to run ```uv pip install <package_name> --system``` to install smth. if you forgot to include --system it wont install, since by default it assumes that you are using a python venv

+>[!CAUTION]
+> I may never add switch support, its just too hard, but hopefuly I can :D

 Goals In Project: